SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/battle-creek/battle_passage_estimates_qc.md

 ![](battle_passage_estimates_qc_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

-The red line is at 168, the total number of hours in a year.
-It appears that from 2001 - 2006 they did not have tapped passage for the full week very often.
+The red line is at 168, the total number of hours in a week.
+It appears that from 2001 - 2006 they did not have taped passage for the full week very often.
 The recent years are better with some variation.
 2019 must not be complete data.